Diane Schuur: Personal life

 Schuur received a financial settlement from her birth hospital for her loss of vision.
 Prematurity itself is associated with blindness, but it was not universally known at the time of her birth that high levels of oxygen in a neonatal incubator can have a negative effect on the developing retinas of the eyes, thereby increasing the incidence of blindness.
 The settlement money helped her to buy a house in later years.
 Schuur was called "Deedle-Babes", "Deeds" and other variations of this name by her mother, who died of cancer at age 31.
-"Deedles" is the nickname which stuck and became the title of one of her early albums.
+"Deedles" is the nickname that stuck and became the title of one of her early albums.

 In 1996, at age 43, Schuur married Les Crockett, a retired space engineer whom she affectionately called "Rocket".
 Years later he developed Parkinson's disease, prostate cancer, and other health issues; they eventually divorced, "but not for the usual reasons", says writer Jeff Spevak.
 Crockett had developed dementia and hallucinations requiring institutional care; with her blindness, she simply could not take care of him.

 Schuur is a voracious reader and a cat owner.
 She is an ardent fan of the American daytime television series The Young and the Restless, to the extent of personally visiting the set on at least three occasions.
 Her Grammy awards, one inscribed in braille, sit on a Baldwin piano given to her by the manufacturer.

 In 2011, Schuur experienced skydiving in Hawaii, attached in tandem to an instructor, and said, "I don't know if I'd ever do that again."

 In a 2011 interview on PBS in Houston with Ernie Manouse, Schuur stated that she had chronically struggled with her weight.
 She had a drug and alcohol addiction in the late 1980s, and had attempted suicide in the past.
-At one point, she was stopped from jumping from a third story window by her brother-in-law.
+At one point, she was stopped from jumping from a third-story window by her brother-in-law.
 She benefited from twelve-step programs and, as of 2016, had been sober for several decades.
 Schuur has dedicated songs to the founder of Alcoholics Anonymous in her shows.
 She stated that her life has grown much more spiritual as she has matured.